WarzoneMC/tgm/README.md

    - Additionally, if you would like stats to be saved, you need to set up the API [here](https://github.com/WarzoneMC/api) and enable the API feature in the `plugins/TGM/config.yml` file.

 5. (Optional) Install WorldEdit for added telelport tool functionallity

+## Compiling

+1. Clone the repo to your computer.

+2. Compile BuildTools by downloading and running the jar from [here](https://hub.spigotmc.org/jenkins/job/BuildTools).
+Make sure you include the `-compile craftbukkit` flag when compiling it, otherwise you might receive errors when later compiling the plugin.

+3. Make sure you Maven installed and run `mvn clean install` in the top-level folder to generate the required libraries.
+You can then download the jar from the `target` folder

 ## Developer Tips

 1. We use [Lombok](https://projectlombok.org/).
 Make sure you have the Lombok plugin installed on your preferred IDE.